 Nicholas II also believed that he made decisions that were in the best interests of his people, and that even if he was unpopular, he acted like a caring 'father' of the Russian people, who he considered to be his 'children'.

 Unfortunately, the nobles only told the tsar what they wanted him to hear.
-As a result, when the tsar made decisions about the commoners, he probably believed he was doing the right thing, but was probably only doing what the wealthy elites wanted him to do.
+As a result, when the tsar made decisions about the commoners, he probably believed he was doing the right thing, but in reality, was only doing what the wealthy elites wanted him to do.

 By 1904, the people of Russia were calling for the tsar to provide avenues for them to express their concerns to him directly, rather than relying upon the nobles to speak on their behalf.